Kishor1407/Yoga_Studio/README.md

 Yoga Studio Website Homepage
 You can visit this website at https://kishor-yoga-studio.netlify.app Welcome to the Yoga Studio Website Homepage repository.
-This project represents your first web development endeavor, and it showcases your skills in HTML, CSS, and JavaScript.
+This project represents my first web development endeavor, and it showcases my skills in HTML, CSS, and JavaScript.
 Additionally, Kodelander has been integrated to manage registration and appointment functionality.

 Project Overview